mistydemeo/tigerbrew/share/doc/homebrew/Formula-Cookbook.md

 Some software requires a Fortran compiler.
 This can be declared by adding `depends_on :fortran` to a formula. `:fortran` is a special dependency that does several things.

 First, it looks to see if you have set the `FC` environment variable.
-If it is set, Homebrew will use this value during compilation.
+If it is set, Tigerbrew will use this value during compilation.
 If it is not set, it will check to see if `gfortran` is found in `PATH`.
-If it is, Homebrew will use its location as the value of `FC`.
+If it is, Tigerbrew will use its location as the value of `FC`.
 Otherwise, the `gcc` formula will be treated as a dependency and installed prior to compilation.

 If you have set `FC` to a custom Fortran compiler, you may additionally set `FCFLAGS` and `FFLAGS`.
-Alternatively, you can pass `--default-fortran-flags` to `brew install` to use Homebrew's standard `CFLAGS`.
+Alternatively, you can pass `--default-fortran-flags` to `brew install` to use Tigerbrew's standard `CFLAGS`.

-When using Homebrew's own gfortran compiler, the standard `CFLAGS` are used and user-supplied values of `FCFLAGS` and `FFLAGS` are ignored for consistency and reproducibility reasons.
+When using Tigerbrew's own gfortran compiler, the standard `CFLAGS` are used and user-supplied values of `FCFLAGS` and `FFLAGS` are ignored for consistency and reproducibility reasons.

 # How to start over (reset to `master`)?